fossabot/pairfy/frontend-docs/docs/introduction.md

 The trade between the seller and the buyer is managed by smart contracts or individual Plutus scripts.
 Using a Cardano smart-contract allows to use **_ADA_**, **_stablecoin_** and **_native asset_** as a form of payment for the products.
+In addition, the implementation of other innovative and deterministic trading logics.

 #### Differential factors